 24 .
 When you opt-in to the service, we will send you an SMS or MMS message to confirm your signup.

-25. You can stop receiving the Text at any time.
+25. You can stop receiving text messages at any time.
 Just text "STOP" .
 After you send the SMS message "STOP" to us, we will send you an SMS message to confirm that you have been unsubscribed from messages, but have NOT yet unsubscribed from your subscription.
 After this, you will no longer receive SMS or MMS messages from us.
-If you want to receive the Text again, you can simply reply “START” to the same thread.
+If you want to receive the Service again, you can simply reply “START” to the same thread.